fyscher/mimik/share/en_CA.ascii/man1/unlink.md

 # StdIn

-Standard input shall be read and written to all *file* operands and to standard output.
+Standard input shall not be used.

 # StdOut

-The contents of standard input shall be written to standard output.
+Standard output shall not be used.

 # StdErr